MichaelDesantis/jeepfrontpage/README.md

 # JEEP.COM FRONT PAGE PROJECT

 I built this website replication from scratch as part of a coding challenge for a Software Developer postion with a startup in North Austin.
-You can see this project deployed at multishifties.github.io/jeepfrontpage/
+You can see this project deployed on [Github Pages](https://multishifties.github.io/jeepfrontpage/)

 ## Table of contents